rohithelraj/aitormaguregiwebsitehandler/README.md

 - **Browse JSON Files**: View all JSON files from the content directory organized by category with collapsible accordion sections
 - **Create/Delete Files**: Add new JSON files for home, photography, and storyboard categories
+- **Undo Deletions**: Revert any file or item deletion within 10 seconds with one click
 - **Manage Array Items**: Add and delete items in photography_thumbs.json and storyboard_thumbs.json
 - **Form-Based Editing**: Edit JSON content through intuitive form fields with proper labels
 - **Image Thumbnails**: Automatically displays image previews for S3 URLs and image fields